 - Access to extensive research (Morningstar, S&P, Credit Suisse) and professional guidance

-The Main Reason Not to Open an IRA Account With E*Trade:
+The Main Reason Not to Go with E*TRADE:

 - Trading commissions can be twice as much as some brokers